palashjnath/reactjs.org/README.md

 ### Running locally

+(To get the updated data in the local site, you need to keep updating the local files by repeating prequisities steps)

 1. `yarn dev` to start the hot-reloading development server (powered by [Gatsby](https://www.gatsbyjs.org))
 1. `open http://localhost:8000` to open the site in your favorite browser